codalnest/files/tax-code.md

 (A) ``Tax on Resident Foreign Corporations. -``

-(1)  ``In General. -`` Except as otherwise provided in this Code, a corporation organized, authorized, or existing under the laws of any foreign country, engaged in trade or business within the Philippines, shall be subject to an income tax equivalent to thirty-five percent (35%) of the taxable income derived in the preceding taxable year from all sources within the Philippines: ``Provided``, That effective January 1, 2009, the rate of income tax shall be thirty percent (30%).
+(1)  ``In General. -`` Except as otherwise provided in this Code, a corporation organized, authorized, or existing under the laws of any foreign country, engaged in trade or business within the Philippines, shall be subject to an income tax equivalent to twenty-five percent (25%) of the taxable income derived in the preceding taxable year from all sources within the Philippines effective July 1, 2020.

 In the case of corporations adopting the fiscal-year accounting period, the taxable income shall be computed without regard to the specific date when sales, purchases and other transactions occur.
 Their income and expenses for the fiscal year shall be deemed to have been earned and spent equally for each month of the period.

-The corporate income tax rate shall be applied on the amount computed by multiplying the number of months covered by the new rate within the fiscal year by the taxable income of the corporation for the period, divided by twelve.
+The corporate income tax rate shall be applied on the amount computed by multiplying the number of months covered by the new rate within the fiscal year by the taxable income of the corporation for the period, divided by twelve. (``as amended by the RA 11534 - CREATE Act.``)

-Provided, however, That a resident foreign corporation shall be granted the option to be taxed at fifteen percent (15%) on gross income under the same conditions, as provided in Section 27 (A).

-(2)  ``Minimum Corporate Income Tax on Resident Foreign Corporations. -`` A minimum corporate income tax of two percent (2%) of gross income, as prescribed under Section 27 (E) of this Code, shall be imposed, under the same conditions, on a resident foreign corporation taxable under paragraph (1) of this Subsection.
+(2)  ``Minimum Corporate Income Tax on Resident Foreign Corporations. -`` A minimum corporate income tax of two percent (2%) of gross income, as prescribed under Section 27(E) of this Code, shall be imposed, under the same conditions, on a resident foreign corporation taxable under paragraph (1) of this Subsection: Provided, That effective July 1, 2020 until June 30, 2023, the rate shall be one percent (1%). (``as amended by the RA 11534 - CREATE Act.``)

 (3)  ``International Carrier. -`` An international carrier doing business in the Philippines shall pay a tax of two and one-half percent (2 1/2 %) on its 'Gross Philippine Billings' as defined hereunder: